-PURPOSE: To coordinate with MnDOT and other partners on TPP investment changes and as necessary, move amendments through a public review and participation and adoption process; incorporate any necessary administrative modifications to the TPP; and ensure implementation of the Council's long-range 2040 Transportation Policy Plan goals and investment direction.
+PURPOSE: To prepare updates to the TPP and engage with stakeholders and regional partners on major updates and changes to the TPP including TPP goals, objectives and policies.
+To coordinate with MnDOT and other partners on TPP investment changes and as necessary, move amendments through a public review and participation and adoption process; incorporate any necessary administrative modifications to the TPP; and ensure implementation of the Council's long-range 2040 Transportation Policy Plan goals and investment direction.

-- In 2022, the priority for this task will focus on implementing the policies from the 2020 Update to the 2040 Transportation Policy Plan and working on studies for future incorporation into the next update to the TPP expected in late 2024. - Work with Community Development and other Council divisions on planning and work groups for the 2050 Metropolitan Development Guide (Thrive) update. - Review changes in revenue allocation and proposed projects and scope for major highway and transitway projects to prepare and process TPP amendments. - Public comment, review, revision and adoption of TPP amendment to incorporate highway freight projects, competitive federal funding for highway projects and results of the Network Next arterial BRT process. - Incorporate administrative modifications to the TPP as needed due to federal, state or regional policy initiatives and minor changes to the plan that do not affect fiscal constraint. - Make presentations and work with regional partners to communicate the TPP investment goals and direction and relationship to proposed regional investments. - Begin consultant project reviewing and revising the Transportation Policy Plan vision, goals, and objectives in preparation for the 2050 plan update. - Begin consultant project that will help to ensure the TPP is aligned with the shifting needs and desires of regional stakeholders and the public.
+- In 2023, the priority for this task will focus on preparing the 2050 Transportation Policy Plan update expected for draft release in spring 2024 and completing studies for incorporation into the update to the TPP. - Work with 2050 TPP Advisory Work Group on updating the goals, objectives, policies, and actions - Work with 2050 TPP Technical Working Group on updating policies and actions and reviewing detailed draft chapters - Work with Community Development and other Council divisions on planning and work groups for the 2050 Metropolitan Development Guide (Thrive) update. - Review changes in revenue allocation and proposed projects and scope for major highway and transitway projects to prepare and process TPP amendments as needed. - Incorporate administrative modifications to the TPP due to federal, state or regional policy initiatives and minor changes to the plan that do not affect fiscal constraint as needed. - Continue consultant project TPP Goals Review, Engagement and Update to assist in preparing for the 2050 TPP update (began in 2022). - Continue Transportation Attitudes and Needs Assessment study to ensure the 2050 TPP update is aligned with the shifting needs and desires of regional stakeholders and the public (began in 2022).